Do you need planning permission for a glass extension?

 Depending on the feedback received, the local authority may then ask you to amend your plans accordingly if they agree with what your neighbours have said.

 Although you do not need planning permission for a glass extension, wintergarden or glass room, bear in mind that you still need to ensure that all work complies with building regulations.

 Building regulations determine whether a new structure meets certain health and safety standards in its design and construction.
 They also ensure that criteria are met in areas of sustainability and accessibility.

 The installation of a glass extension is generally required to conform with building regulations, and here at Solarlux by Reveal we have decades of experience working alongside clients and other contractors to ensure that all our work is carried out to British standards and in compliance with all building regulations.

 Please note that all the information in this article is correct at the time of writing but please speak to one of our team in Leeds who will be able to up-to-date information about planning permission and building regulations for your glass extension.
-Call 0113 XXX for more information.
+Call 0113 255 5555 for more information.